Decompositions of commutative monoid congruences and binomial ideals: Open problems

 \subsection{Primary binomial ideals in positive characteristic}

-Lack of knowledge concerning the combinatorics of primary binomial ideals in positive characteristic is an obstacle to characterization of irreducible binomial ideals (Remark~\ref{r:inscrutable}), and it leaves us wondering whether our particular construction of binomial primary decomposition is combinatorially stronger than necessary (Remark~\ref{r:p>0}).
-Here is the missing point.
+Lack of knowledge conconerning the combinatorics of primary binomial ideals in positive characteristic is an obstacle in our investigations.
+In particular we do not know exactly which primary binomial ideals are mesoprimary.

-\begin{conj} If\/ $\kk$ is algebraically closed of arbitrary characteristic, then every binomial primary ideal in the finitely generated monoid algebra~$\kk[Q]$ is mesoprimary. \end{conj}